Testicular cancer

 The aims of this trial were to see

-The trial team found that the combination of G-CSF, dactinomycin, methotrexate, irinotecan and oxaliplatin didn’t work for men whose germ cell cancer had relapsed.
+If the combination of G-CSF, dactinomycin, methotrexate, irinotecan and oxaliplatin worked for men whose germ cell cancer had come back and who were over 35 with high levels of LDH

 Please note: In order to join a trial you will need to discuss it with your doctor, unless otherwise specified.